This scenario shows you how to recreate the CICS catalog API for the three services used

 Complete the sections for the new API project and click Finish.

-The IBM z/OS Connect API Editor opens.
+The z/OS Connect API Editor opens.

 The service archive files must now be exported into your